 2 Low permanence risk

-The project has a low permanence risk and adequate buffer pool of 24%.
-The project uses a 30-year land use agreements ensure sustained restoration, reducing the risk of reversal.
+The project has a low permanence risk and adequate buffer pool of 21%.
+The project uses 30-year land use agreements to ensure sustained restoration, reducing the risk of reversal.

 3 Low additionality risk